LonghaoH/collager/README.md

 The image "purple50x50.ppm" was created by me and I authorize its use in this project.

 Contains code in the ViewPPM, and RepresentationConverter classes written by Professor Lucia Nunez, who authorized their use in this project.

+### --View Decoupling--
+There are no additional files required to make the view compile.

+### --A6 Notes:--
+Added a new class to the model to handle conversions and different type of image extensions.\
+Also updated the controller to be able to use these different types of images:\
+    - saveImage and addImage both can accept multiple different image file types